Parliamentary votes on Brexit: Second "meaningful vote" (12 March 2019)

 The second meaningful vote took place on 12 March 2019.
 The deal was supported by 235 Conservative MPs, four independent MPs, and Labour MPs Kevin Barron, Caroline Flint and John Mann, and was opposed by the remaining MPs, including all 10 DUP MPs and 75 Conservative MPs.
 One Conservative MP, Douglas Ross, was unable to vote or exercise his right to a proxy vote due to the birth of his child on the day of the vote.

-It was also noted that Holby City episode A Simple Lie Part 1 was delayed on BBC One for a week for coverage of the vote.